spacetelescope/romancal/docs/roman/pipeline_run.rst

 From the Python Prompt
 ------------------------------

-You can execute a pipeline or a step from within python by using the ``run`` method.
+You can execute a pipeline or a step from within python.

-The ``run`` method creates a new instance of the class and runs the pipeline or step.
 Optional parameter settings can be specified by via keyword arguments or supplying a parameter file.
 Some examples are shown below.

 For the exposure pipeline and steps,